 Applications are also required for Talent Scholarships, Thomas Meredith Baptist Heritage Scholarships, and Meredith Teaching Scholars, Honors, STEM, and Service Scholars programs.
 Note that you must apply to the Honors Program to be considered for Presidential and Meredith Legacy Scholarships.

-The average aid package awarded to first-year students last year was $37,081, and over 95% of first-year students received scholarships or financial assistance.
+Over 95% of first-year students received scholarships or financial assistance.
 Follow these three steps to receive your aid package from Meredith and you’ll have another piece of important information to help make your decision about where to attend college.

 Sign up for our blog and get tips to help you write a strong college application essay.
 You’ll also receive valuable information every week to help you with your college search, including how to tell if a school is a good fit, how to pay for college, and more!